 By comparison, Honda’s U.S. shares were down more than 3 percent in trading Wednesday.

 GM shares closed on Wednesday, October 3rd at $34.00 per share, up of $0.70, or 2.1 percent.

 GM shares are down more than 21 percent over the past year.
 In fact, they hit a new 52-week low during trading on Tuesday, October 2nd.

-Since the Initial Public Offering (IPO) of the “new GM” in November 2010, the automaker has been doing its best to increase its share price.
-The firm has exited unprofitable markets, divested of loss-making divisions, made adjustments to its business model in order to prioritize profit over market share, and also invested heavily into new-age mobility ventures such as electric and autonomous vehicles.
-However, GM stock continues to float around its yearly low, despite an occasional rally.
+But despite today’s rally, GM shares continue to trade only four points higher than the $33 per share level that the “New GM held its Initial Public Offering (IPO) in November 2010.
+The automaker has been doing a significant amount to increase its share price, exiting unprofitable markets, divesting loss-making divisions, making adjustments to its business model in order to prioritize profit over market share, while investing heavily into new-age mobility ventures such as electric and autonomous vehicle technologies.